 We have a significant number of employees located in Israel.
 As a result, political, economic and military conditions in Israel may directly affect the Company's business.
 In early 2023 there have been a number of changes proposed to the political system in Israel by the current government which, if implemented as planned, could lead to large-scale protests and additional uncertainty, negatively impacting the operating environment in Israel.
 In addition, there continue to be hostilities between Israel and Hezbollah in Lebanon and Hamas in the Gaza Strip, both of which resulted in rockets being fired into Israel, causing casualties and disruption of economic activities.
 Popular uprisings in various countries in the Middle East and North Africa over the last few years has also affected the political stability of those countries and have led to a decline in the regional security situation.
-Such instability may also lead to deterioration in the political instability involving Israel or other countries in the region could adversely affect our business, results of operations, financial condition, cash flows and prospects.
+Such instability may also lead to deterioration in the political and trade relationships that exist between Israel and these countries.
+Any armed conflicts, terrorist activities or political instability involving Israel or other countries in the region could adversely affect our business, results of operations, financial condition, cash flows and prospects.
 Although the Israeli Government currently covers the reinstatement value of direct damages that are caused by terrorist attacks or acts of war, we cannot ensure shareholders that this coverage will be maintained or will be adequate in the event we submit a claim.